-I have compiled a handy, nay, life saving guide, to thing that you should NEVER say to a pregnant lady who is nearing her due date, if you value your life at least.
+I have compiled a handy, nay, life-saving guide, to things that you should NEVER say to a pregnant lady who is nearing her due date, if you value your life at least.

 Some people have beautiful, glowing pregnancies.
 They wax lyrical about how wonderful they feel, how much energy they have and how much they just love being pregnant.
 Not me.

 So as you can imagine, as my due date approached each time I became increasingly cantankerous.
-Between the SPD (an agonising condition where your pelvis comes arpart during pprgnanyc and you feel like you have been attached with a hack saw) causing agonising pain every time I moved (or indeed stayed still for too long), blood pressure fluctuations, fainting episodes, severe headaches, visual disturbances and hospital stays, I was a woman on the edge of exploding.
+Between the SPD (an agonising condition where your pelvis comes apart during pregnancy and you feel like you have been attacked with a hack saw) causing agonising pain every time I moved (or indeed stayed still for too long), blood pressure fluctuations, fainting episodes, severe headaches, visual disturbances and hospital stays, I was a woman on the edge of exploding.
 Somehow I managed not to murder anyone (more luck than anything else).

 Still, all of this can be made worse by something called “public property syndrome”.
 This is something that they do not put in the pregnancy books.
 As soon as you announce that you are carrying a new life, so it begins.
 Suddenly, every man and his dog is apparently entitled to have an opinion and pass common on the state of your body, your sex life and your lady bits.
 As anyone who has ever been pregnant will testify, this is infuriating.

 So that you may avoid death-by-pregnant-lady in the future, I have put together a handy list of things to avoid saying;

 “Still pregnant then?”

 Oh am I?
 Really?
 Hadn’t noticed.

 Yes, we had the baby but decided to keep it a secret.
 This is a cushion shoved up my jumper in order to keep up the charade.

 “Are you sure you haven’t got twins in there?”